influxdata/docs-v2/content/influxdb/v2.0/upgrade/v1-to-v2.md

    ```
    Welcome to InfluxDB 2.0 upgrade!
-   Please type your primary username: buzz
+   Please type your primary username: <your-username>

    Please type your password:

    Please type your password again:

-   Please type your primary organization name: fizz
+   Please type your primary organization name: <your-org>

-   Please type your primary bucket name: fizzbuzz
+   Please type your primary bucket name: <your-bucket>

    Please type your retention period in hours.
-   Or press ENTER for infinite.:
+   Or press ENTER for infinite:

    You have entered:
-     Username:          fizz
+     Username:          <your-username>
-     Organization:      buzz
+     Organization:      <your-org>
-     Bucket:            fizzbuss
+     Bucket:            <your-bucket>
      Retention Period:  infinite
    Confirm? (y/n): y
    ```

-The output of the upgrade is printed to standard output.
+The output of the upgrade prints to standard output.
 It is also saved (for troubleshooting and debugging) in the current directory to a file called `upgrade.log` located in the home directory of the user running `influxdb upgrade`.

 ## Further reading